Experience Ireland: Sacred & Neolithic Sites

 Powerful Sacred Energies of IRELAND’s Lands

-- Come join us and Experience IRELAND as we focus on Holistic Health, Neolithic Sacred Sites, Stone Circles, and Archaeo-Acoustics
+- Come join us and Experience IRELAND as we focus on Integrative Health, Neolithic Sacred Sites, Stone Circles, and Archaeo-Acoustics

 - Start out in Dublin at the renowned Trinity College to see the Book of Kells and then the amazing National Archaeological Museum of Ireland and more

 - See spectacular panoramic views as we traverse the Wicklow Mountains to Glendalough for magical adventures

 - Explore New Grange, Knowth and Hill of Tara- Boyne Valley’s Megalithic Structures

 - Discover the beauty of the Dingle Peninsula and Experience the archaeo-acoustics in the Gallarus Oratory

 - Hike Mount Croagh Patrick- Ireland’s most sacred pilgrimage site

 - Immerse yourself in the elements at the breathtaking Cliffs of Moher after toning in a prehistoric cave and at the dolmen portal tomb Poulnabrone in The Burren wilderness area

 - Touch the Sacred Waters at St Brigits Well where healings have occurred for many over hundreds of years

 - Enjoy a Traditional Irish boat ride out to Innisfallen Island with its ancient monasterie